by Sean Marten

 Sessions Presents: Summer Hits!
 Terry Jacks!
 [Sung.]
 “We had joy, we had fun …” Mark Lindsay!
 [Sung.]
 “Indiana wants me …” Paul Anka!
 [Sung.]
 “Having my baby …” Barry Manilow!
 [Sung.]
 “I can’t smile without you …” Vicki Lawrence!
 [Sung.]
 “That’s the night that the lights went out in Georgia …” Rupert Holmes!
 [Sung.]
 “If you like piña coladas …” Donovan!
 [Sung.]
 “Way down upon the ocean …” Olivia Newton-John!
 [Sung.]
 “I honestly love you …” Bobby Goldsboro!
 [Sung.]
 “And honey, I miss you …” And many more!

 See note on Sessions, above.
 Terry Jacks is a Canadian singer-songwriter whose 1974 cover of Jacques Brel’s “Seasons in the Sun” became the best-selling single by a Canadian artist up to that point.
 Mark Lindsay first gained fame as the lead singer of Paul Revere and the Raiders; with his little ponytail and frequent TV appearances, he became a 1960s teen idol.
 However, Lindsay did not perform “Indiana Wants Me”; this song was actually a 1970 top ten hit for Canadian singer-songwriter R. Dean Taylor.
 Barry Manilow is an American singer-songwriter who enjoyed a string of major hits in the 1970s, including “Copacabana” (1978), “Mandy” (1974), and “Can’t Smile Without You” (1978).
 Vicki Lawrence is an American actress, comedian, and singer who was a regular on The Carol Burnett Show (CBS, 1967-1978), for which she won an Emmy in 1976.
 She later got her own series, Mama’s Family, which aired from 1983-1985 on NBC and in syndication from 1986-1990.
 As a singer, she had a number one hit song in 1972 with “The Night the Lights Went Out in Georgia,” written by her then-husband Bobby Russell.
 Rupert Holmes is a British-American singer-songwriter who had a number one hit song in 1979/1980 with “Escape (The Piña Colada Song).”
 Donovan (b.
 Donovan Philips Leitch) is a Scottish singer-songwriter who had a string of hits in the 1960s, including “Mellow Yellow” (1966), “Hurdy Gurdy Man” (1968), and 1968’s “Atlantis” (the song quoted here).
 He is the father of actors Donovan Leitch (Glory, The Blob) and Ione Skye (Say Anything …).
-Olivia Newton-John is a British-Australian singer-songwriter and actress, a four-time Grammy Award winner also known for starring in the 1978 film musical Grease.
+Olivia Newton-John (1948-2022) was a British-Australian singer-songwriter and actress, a four-time Grammy Award winner also known for starring in the 1978 film musical Grease.
 Her 1974 hit song “I Honestly Love You” was her first number-one hit in the United States.
 Bobby Goldsboro is an American pop singer who had a string of hits in the late 1960s and early ‘70s, including “Watching Scotty Grow” (1970) and his signature 1968 number one hit “Honey.”

 “You know how many hit records I’d have to sell to pay for that?”
 More than Elvis or the Beatles!